How to get started

 You can download the Academic Planning worksheet and Host University Preferences and Proposed Courses Form from supporting documentation.

 Your Statement of Purpose should be approximately 500 words in length.
 We don't have a template to download for the Statement of Purpose, but you can browse the internet or other sources for examples on how to structure this.
-You will upload your Statement of Purpose as a word document or pdf to the exchange application.
+You will include your Statement of Purpose in the exchange application.

 Step 1: Review your academic plan